Funder open access requirements

 REF Open Access Policy

-The REF 2021 publication period closed on 31 December 2020 but researchers should continue to comply with the requirements of the REF 2021 OA policy.
-Research England will launch a consultation on the future REF OA policy following the outcome of the UKRI OA review.
-The Research England Open Research page includes the following statement:
+The REF 2021 publication period closed on 31 December 2020 and we are now in the publication period for REF 2029.
+However researchers should continue to comply with the requirements of the REF 2021 Open Access policy.

 UKRI Open Access Policy